How to publish to HMI Server

 Figure 15: Correct view in the Server config mode

 We can add an IP address directly to the Webserver settings page as shown in the following screenshot.
+The port number must be open via the windows firewall.

 Figure 16: Additional address adding to the HMI server